Spatial and temporal characteristics of spontaneous parametric down-conversion with varying focal planes of interacting beams: Results and discussion

 In general, we can distinguish two kinds of correlations in the SPDC process: the correlation between signal and idler photons (see FIGs. \ref{figure5} and \ref{figure6}) or the correlation between spatial and spectral DOF of generated photons.
 The spatio-spectral correlation implies that the spatial characteristics of signal (idler) photons can not be considered independently of the spectral DOF, they are coupled.
 Mathematically, it means that the biphoton mode function can not be written as the product state of spatial and spectral DOFs $\Phi(\bm{q}_s,\bm{q}_i,\Omega_s,\Omega_i) \neq \Phi_{\bm{q}}(\bm{q}_s,\bm{q}_i) \Phi_{\Omega}(\Omega_s,\Omega_i) $.
 Correspondingly, the correlation between signal and idler photons implies that the biphoton mode function can not be written as $\Phi(\bm{q}_s,\bm{q}_i,\Omega_s,\Omega_i) \neq \Phi_s(\bm{q}_s,\Omega_s) \Phi_i(\bm{q}_i,\Omega_i)$.

 Here, we quantify explicitly how the focal plane shifts affect both types of correlations.
 We consider for this section the Gaussian envelope Eq. \eqref{gaussianenvelope} for the spectral DOF of the pump.
-We look at the purity of the spatial (spectral) biphoton state \cite{Osorio_2008}